Treatment of Achilles Tendonitis Using LLLT/PBMT

 How LLLT Supports Healing

-- Improving circulation and oxygen delivery
+- Local circulation and oxygen delivery

-- Enhancing lymphatic drainage
+- Lymphatic drainage

-- Increasing cellular energy (ATP) production
+- Cellular energy production (ATP)

-See how LLLT helps restore the cellular environment needed for repair here.
+See how LLLT may support the cellular environment involved in tissue recovery here.

 Our Treatment Program